ABOUT THIS COURSE

 BENEFITS OF ATTENDING

-- Explore new ways the principal conceptual difficulties can be learnt and understood
+- Explore ways in which the principal conceptual difficulties can be learnt and understood

-- Take away new ways to develop skills of using precise and logical technical language skills in your students
+- Take away new ways to develop skills of using precise and logical technical language skills with your students

-- Take away approaches to help students prepare for unfamiliar questions in exams
+- Gain successful approaches to help students prepare for unfamiliar questions in exams

-- Find effective ways of diagnosing student weaknesses
+- Obtain effective ways for non-specialists to diagnose areas of student weaknesses

 |WHO SHOULD ATTEND?||